autosapien/CarND-Traffic-Sign-Classifier-Project/README.md

 The images are normalized data is normalized TODO

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-We follow up on the LeNet architecture, additionally we add two dropout layers to prevent the network from overtraining.
+We follow up on the LeNet architecture, additionally we add two dropout layers to prevent the network from overfitting.
 The network looks like:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|